 - Hormone balancing multivitamin tincture (2 – 3 tbsp. per day)

 - Magnesium lotion

 We were able to get out.
-We were able to replace most of what we owned (and got some great deals on Craig’s list!).
+Thanks to some great deals on Craig’s list, we were able to replace most of what we owned.
 We were able to heal and have access to quality foods and supplements.
 We’re really so grateful for this.

 Have you faced mold?
 How did you detox from it?